Where did this year go?

 I can’t believe it’s September already.

 I literally just moved to DC in January and it feels like it was yesterday.
 This has been a pretty rough year for me with a lot of upheaval but also lots of good moments and I’m positive I’ve done so much more growing as a person this year than any of the previous years.
+Moving in itself is a complete chore, luckily for me, I had some good movers to help to get from point A to point B. I would have literally been nowhere with these movers Alphareta GA, but I made it.

 I still can’t believe I’m 25, because I don’t FEEL 25.
 I feel anywhere between 20 and 23, but not a moment older.
 That being said, I think I’ve done a lot of “grown-up” things this year, like move to a new country (well not really new) on my own (also not the first time really), and got my first ever apartment.
 My friend did something similar and made use of Secure Move Services to make sure the whole process went smoothly.